-From a distance Grassy Lake, Alberta doesn't have a whole lot going on.
-The rural hamlet takes up one square kilometre of a prairie highway between Lethbridge and Medicine Hat.
-649 people live there.
-According to the nearest town's newspaper, 80 percent of residents are Mennonites.
+From a distance Grassy Lake, Alberta, doesn’t have a whole lot going on.
+The rural hamlet takes up less than one square mile of a prairie highway between Lethbridge and Medicine Hat, Canada.
+The population at last count was 649.
+According to the nearest town’s newspaper, 80 percent of residents are Mennonites.

-But what Grassy Lake's stub of a Wikipedia entry fails to mention is that the United States' Drug Enforcement Agency (DEA) has outed Grassy Lake as a distribution hub for an international weed and coke smuggling operation linked to one of Mexico's deadliest drug cartels.
+But what Grassy Lake’s stub of a Wikipedia entry fails to mention is that the United States’ Drug Enforcement Agency has outed the town as a distribution hub for an international weed and coke smuggling operation linked to the Juárez cartel, one of Mexico’s deadliest drug gangs.

-I called up the DEA—not to discuss their expensive, racist and failed war on drugs—but to unpack the devoted/bearded supply chain that brings Calgarians their party drugs.
-Fortunately, DEA agent Jim Schrant called me back a few minutes before the United States government shutdown sent his media relations department home indefinitely.
+I contacted the DEA to find out about the devoted/bearded supply chain that brings Calgarians their party drugs.
+Fortunately, DEA agent Jim Schrant called me back a few minutes before the United States' government shutdown sent his media-relations department home indefinitely.

 “Canada is a highly valuable destination,” Schrant explains of the packages’ long journey from Mexico to Alberta.
 “They can sell a kilo for upwards of twice as much in Canada as in the United States.”

 The relationship between Canadian and Mexican Mennonites is a tight one.
 The first Mennonites to settle in Mexico moved there from Manitoba in the 1920s, largely to avoid having to send their kids to public schools.
 Many started farms in Cuauhtémoc, a town just south of Juárez.
-(Juárez is the namesake of a border town and the notoriously violent drug cartel responsible for killing thousands).
-Prompted by rising social problems in the region, many Mexican Mennonites are now migrating back to Canada.
+Now, prompted by rising social problems in the region, many Mexican Mennonites are migrating back to Canada.

 The most recent drug bust is connected to several previous arrests and charges in Canada.
 Last year the RCMP busted two Mennonite men from southern Alberta smuggling 16 kilos of cocaine at two border crossings.
 Two more Mexican nationals who were arrested in Calgary are awaiting extradition to the United States.
 Schrant also cites a 2010 drug-related homicide in Lethbridge as connected with the investigation.